Guides

 Tips to Manage and Reduce Costs

-When calculating your project's viability, it’s important to consider all costs and fees that make up the bridging loan.
-While set fees like valuation and legal fees are unavoidable, you can reduce overall costs by comparing loans across the breadth of the UK lending market.
+While set fees like valuation and legal fees are unavoidable, you can reduce overall bridging loan costs by comparing loans from the breadth of the UK lending market.
+Knowing borrowing costs before committing to a property means you can accurately calculate how viable your project is.

 Compare Loans on Brickflow

-Instantly search and compare loans from over 50 bridging lenders, including banks, non-banks, and specialists.
-Our real-time bridging calculator saves you time and money, helping you find the best rates and fees.
+Instantly search and compare loans from over 80 bridging lenders, including banks, non-banks, and specialists.
+Our real-time bridging calculator uses 200,000+ lender data points to deliver actual loan options for your specific circumstances, with accurate details on rates, fees and total loan costs.

 Additional Tips to Reduce Costs